What are you currently reading? Heads in Beds by Jacob Tomsky and Homegoing by Yaa Gyasi.

 Which books of your clients are publishing soon or have recently published?
 Clients include B&N Discover Pick and Amazon Best of the Month pick, The Longest Night: A Novel by Andria Williams (Random House); New York Times bestseller Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days by Jake Knapp, John Zeratsky and Braden Kowitz (Simon and Schuster) (corep with Christy Fletcher); Secrets We Kept: Three Women of Trinidad by Krystal Sital (W.W.
 Norton, 2018); The Transparent Entrepreneur by Rand Fishkin (Portfolio/Penguin, 2018); The Far Away Brothers: Two Young Migrants and the Making of a New American Life by Lauren Markham (Crown/Random House, 2017).

 What are you currently reading?
-The Red Parts by Maggie Nelson, Before The Fall by Noah Hawley, Oh the Glory of It All by Sean Wilsey
+The Red Parts by Maggie Nelson, Oh the Glory of It All by Sean Wilsey

 What are you currently reading?
 The Nix by Nathan Hill; Just Mercy by Bryan Stevenson; The Story of My Teeth by Valeria Luiselli.